 - 5.1.
-This Transportation Assessment has been carried out in relation to the proposed additional 35 double lodges (70 units) development on the Alton Towers Resort site in Staffordshire.
+This Transportation Assessment has been carried out in relation to the proposed additional 102 pods development on the Alton Towers Resort site in Staffordshire.
 The proposed lodges will be accessible via the existing Alton Towers access. - 5.2.
-The main users of the lodges during peak periods will be visitors to the Resort who arrive during the day or in the evening when day visitors are leaving after spending a day at the Resort.
+This development will provide accommodation for existing guests at the Resort and is not expected to generate any new guests.
+The main users of the pods during peak periods will be visitors to the Resort who arrive during the day or in the evening when day visitors are leaving after spending a day at the Resort.
 The additional accommodation could potentially reduce the numbers of vehicles to Alton Towers Resort during the existing peak hours of the site. - 5.3.
 There are a number of additional transport benefits, described in Section 4, that further enhance the feasibility of the development of additional accommodation at Alton Towers Resort.
-This proposal increases the available accommodation at the Resort by 13% and is consistent with the Long Term Plan for the Resort. - 5.4.
-The existing Staff Travel Plan for the Resort will be extended to include the proposed development and any new staff will be encouraged to use alternative forms for transport to the private car, therefore minimising the number of employee vehicle trips to the site. - 5.5.
+This proposal increases the available accommodation at the Resort by 17% and is consistent with the Long Term Plan for the Resort. - 5.4.
+The existing Travel Plan, updated 2017, for the Resort will be extended to include the proposed development and any new staff will be encouraged to use alternative forms for transport to the private car, therefore minimising the number of employee vehicle trips to the site. - 5.5.
 There are therefore no valid reasons for refusing the proposed development at this site, on highway or transportation grounds.